 - Information Design Journal is a peer-reviewed international journal that bridges the gap between research and practice in information design.
 Started in 1979 it publishes world-class academic papers, interviews and other pieces on information design issues.

-- Nielsen Norman Group research-based user experience, they write articles, conduct studies, present before and after case studies, and arrange worldwide conferences, showing usability problems and improvements.
+- Nielsen Norman Group research-based user experience organisation, they write articles, conduct studies, present before and after case studies, and arrange worldwide conferences, showing usability problems and improvements.

 Connected terminologies and areas around accessibility and usability

-- Design for all (the design of products, services and systems by as many people as possible, without the need for adaptation).
+The design of products, services and systems for as many people as possible, without the need for extra aids.

-- Ergonomics (reduce human error, increase productivity, and enhance safety and comfort with a specific focus on the interaction between the human and the thing of interest).
+Reduce human error, increase productivity, and enhance safety and comfort with a specific focus on the interaction, between the human and the thing of interest.

-- Inclusive design (aims to remove the barriers that create undue effort and separation.
-Things are designed to enable everyone to participate equally, confidently and independently in everyday activities).
+Aims to remove the barriers that exclude people.
+Design is used to enable everyone to participate equally, confidently and independently in everyday activities.

-- Universal design (the design of buildings, products or environments to make them accessible to all people, regardless of age, disability or other factors).
+The design of buildings, products or environments to make them accessible to all people, regardless of age, disability or other factors.

-- User-centred design (an iterative design process in which designers focus on the users and their needs in each phase of the design process).
+An iterative design process in which designers focus on the users and their needs, in each phase of the design process.

-- User experience (how a user interacts with and experiences a product, system or service).
+How a user interacts with and experiences a product, system or service.